 Equivalent travel experience:

-It sort of goes without saying that if you go to all of these extremes to afford travel, that you likely also travel cheap.
+One strategy on how to afford travel is to just travel on a budget.
+It sort of goes without saying that if you go to all of these extremes to afford travel, that you likely also travel on the cheap.

 This year, I got really into sustainability and started trying to minimize my plastic consumption.
 Instead of packaged goods like bags of rice or boxed salad, I would bring my own jar to a bulk store to get the rice and purchase my produce from farmer’s markets.